 This tool scans through all incoming emails and addresses.
 With a reliable email service, any malicious addresses, links, or attachments are filtered before getting to your inbox.

 Additionally, all correspondences are protected using an end to end encryption.
 This shields data from unintended recipients who may intercept it while it’s in transit.

 3. Subscribing to a VPN Service

 Installing a VPN is one of the various ways to make Bitcoin anonymous.
 A Virtual Private Network (VPN) protects you and your device from online snoopers and spies.

-For instance, a VPN can hide your cryptocurrency transactions from your internet service provider or any other third-parties snooping.
+For instance, a VPN can hide your cryptocurrency transactions from your internet service provider or any other third-party snooping.

 The private tunnel and data encapsulation keep you safe even when you are on a shared or public network.